antidot-framework/antidot-bref-lambda-demo/README.md

 # Running Antidot Framework in AWS Lambda using Bref

 This guide helps you run Antidot framework applications on AWS Lambda using Bref.
-These instructions are kept up to date to target the latest Symfony version.

 A demo application is available on GitHub at [github.com/antidot-framework/antidot-bref-lambda-demo](https://github.com/antidot-framework/antidot-bref-lambda-demo).

 ## Setup

-Assuming your are in existing Antidot Framework project, let's install Bref via Composer:
+Assuming your are in existing [Antidot Framework project](https://github.com/antidot-framework/antidot-starter), let's install Bref via Composer:

 ```
 composer require mnapoli/bref